-Before we dive into the recipe though, I’m excited to share what this whole holiday progressive dinner thing is all about.
-A few of us food bloggers thought it would be a fun idea to take turns sharing a different real food recipe that you could add to your holiday table this year.
+So here’s what this whole holiday progressive dinner thing is all about…a few of us food bloggers thought it would be a fun idea to take turns sharing a different real food recipe that you could add to your holiday table this year.
 And since I happen to be the last one on the list, here is a little summary of what’s been featured so far:

 - Deliciously Organic: Apricot Zingers